-- Receive consistently high-quality teaching and learning throughout their time at St John's. - Benefit from focused learning support in small groups or 1:1 sessions, when needed - Receive focused therapeutic support for any mental health challenges, challenges from adverse life experiences or anxiety where needed. - Be supported financially to attend the residential trips in both Year 5 and Year 6 - Be supported to access the fullness of our curriculum including swimming lessons. - Be able to rely on committed support for the whole family as part of our close nurturing school family Christian values at St John's. - Be supported financially to engage in and enjoy opportunities beyond the curriculum by reducing any financial barrier to joining clubs and activities, - Be encouraged to try new experiences and supported in doing so including having the opportunity to learn an instrument in Year 3 and Year 4.
+- Receive consistently high-quality teaching and learning throughout their time at St John's. - Benefit from focused learning support in small groups or 1:1 sessions, when needed - Receive focused therapeutic support for any mental health challenges, challenges from adverse life experiences or anxiety where needed. - Be supported financially to attend the residential trips in both Year 5 and Year 6 - Be supported to access the fullness of our curriculum including swimming lessons and other trips. - Be able to rely on committed support for the whole family as part of our close nurturing school family Christian values at St John's. - Be supported financially to engage in and enjoy opportunities beyond the curriculum by reducing any financial barrier to joining clubs and activities,